PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed gamemode information popup from not displaying at the end of intermission

+- Fixed death cam still playing despite being disabled by the user or the server

 - Fixed AWM mastery calling card not being unlockable

 # January 1st, 2024 (1/1/24)